markDoesany/ble-blog/README.md

 # ble-blog
 A simple blog website application using node, express, and MongoDb.

 MongoDb is used to store the blog post with a title snippet and body properties.
 Node and Express are utilized to develop and handle the server side.
 This application aims to practice further the developer's understanding of Node and Express.
+The user can add and delete the blog post.

 Screenshots: